Four Scary-As-Hell Horror Movies And Where To Stream Them, Including The Petrifying ‘Devil’s Backbone’

 Carlos, a 12-year-old whose dad died in the Spanish Civil War, arrives at a creepy orphanage and discovers the school is haunted, and it has many dark secrets that he must uncover.
 Eduardo Noriega, Marisa Paredes, and Fernando Tielve star.

 This international horror movie was filmed in Madrid, and it is a co-production between Spain and Mexico.
 Directed and co-written by horror maestro Guillermo del Toro, this was his third feature-length film, and it’s as stylish as it is creepy.
-This scary tale is is a nice balance between drama and horror, and when the frights hit, they certainly pack a terrifying punch.
+This scary tale is a nice balance between drama and horror, and when the frights hit, they certainly pack a terrifying punch.

 Criterion.com tells the story of del Toro’s inspiration for one of his best horror movies.